| Council | Birmingham |

 What are the best schools in Tyburn?

 Tyburn has 48 schools nearby.
-The top-rated Ofsted Outstanding schools include Walmley Junior School, The Deanery Church of England Primary School, Ward End Primary School.
-Other well-regarded schools rated Good by Ofsted include Walmley Infant School and Castle Bromwich Junior School.
+The top-rated Ofsted Outstanding school is Walmley Junior School.
+Other well-regarded schools rated Good by Ofsted include Walmley Infant School and St Mary and St Margaret's Church of England Aided Primary School.
 Note: 2 schools are currently rated as Requires Improvement.

 What are the demographics of Tyburn?